-Federal Communications Commission

-all applicable international agreements.

-(3) After May 20, 2010, SDARS licensees shall, before deploying any new, or modifying any existing, terrestrial repeater, notify potentially affected WCS licensees pursuant to the procedure set forth in §25.263.
+licensees pursuant to the procedure set forth in §25.263.

-(4) SDARS terrestrial repeaters are restricted to the simultaneous retransmission of the complete programming, and only that programming, transmitted by the SDARS licensee's satellite(s) directly to the SDARS licensee's subscribers' receivers, and may not be used to distribute any information not also transmitted to all subscribers' receivers.

-(5) Operators of SDARS terrestrial repeaters are prohibited from using those repeaters to retransmit different transmissions from a satellite to different regions within that satellite's coverage area.

-(6) Operators of SDARS terrestrial repeaters are required to comply with all applicable provisions of part 1, subpart I, and part 17 of this chapter.

-(7)(i) Each SDARS terrestrial repeater transmitter utilized for operation under this paragraph must be of a type that has been authorized by the Commission under its certification procedure.

-(ii) In addition to the procedures set forth in subpart J of part 2 of this chapter, power measurements for SDARS repeater transmitters may be made in accordance with a Commission-approved average power technique.
+- (4) SDARS terrestrial repeaters are restricted to the simultaneous retransmission of the complete programming, and only that programming, transmitted by the SDARS licensee's satellite(s) directly to the SDARS licensee's subscribers' receivers, and may not be used to distribute any information not also transmitted to all subscribers' receivers. - (5) Operators of SDARS terrestrial repeaters are prohibited from using those repeaters to retransmit different transmissions from a satellite to different regions within that satellite's coverage area. - (6) Operators of SDARS terrestrial repeaters are required to comply with all applicable provisions of part 1, subpart I, and part 17 of this chapter. - (7)(i) Each SDARS terrestrial repeater transmitter utilized for operation under this paragraph must be of a type that has been authorized by the Commission under its certification procedure. - (ii) In addition to the procedures set forth in subpart J of part 2 of this chapter, power measurements for SDARS repeater transmitters may be made in accordance with a Commission-approved average power technique.
 Peak-to-average power ratio (PAPR) measurements for SDARS repeater transmitters should be made using either an instrument with complementary cumulative distribution function (CCDF) capabilities to determine that the PAPR will not exceed 13 dB for more than 0.1 percent of the time or another Commission approved procedure.
-The measurement must be performed using a signal corresponding to the highest PAPR expected during periods of continuous transmission.

-(iii) Any manufacturer of radio transmitting equipment to be used in these services may request equipment authorization following the procedures set forth in subpart J of part 2 of this chapter.
-Equipment authorization for an individual transmitter may be requested by an applicant for a station authorization by following the procedures set forth in part 2 of this chapter.

-(8) Applications for blanket authority to operate terrestrial repeaters must be filed using Form 312, except that Schedule B to Form 312 need not be filed.
+The measurement must be performed using a signal corresponding to the highest PAPR expected during periods of continuous transmission. - (iii) Any manufacturer of radio transmitting equipment to be used in these services may request equipment authorization following the procedures set forth in subpart J of part 2 of this chapter.
+Equipment authorization for an individual transmitter may be requested by an applicant for a station authorization by following the procedures set forth in part 2 of this chapter. - (8) Applications for blanket authority to operate terrestrial repeaters must be filed using Form 312, except that Schedule B to Form 312 need not be filed.
 Such applications must also include the following information as an attachment:

-(i) The space station(s) with which the terrestrial repeaters will communicate, the frequencies and emission designators of such communications, and the frequencies and emission designators used by the repeaters to retransmit the received signals.

-(ii) The maximum number of terrestrial repeaters that will be deployed under the authorization at 1) power levels equal to or less than 2-watt average EIRP, and 2) power levels greater than 2-watt average EIRP (up to 12-kW average EIRP).

-(iii) A certification of compliance with the requirements of \$25.144(e)(1) through (7).

-(9) SDARS terrestrial repeaters that are ineligible for blanket licensing must be authorized on a site-by-site basis.
+- (i) The space station(s) with which the terrestrial repeaters will communicate, the frequencies and emission designators of such communications, and the frequencies and emission designators used by the repeaters to retransmit the received signals. - (ii) The maximum number of terrestrial repeaters that will be deployed under the authorization at 1) power levels equal to or less than 2-watt average EIRP, and 2) power levels greater than 2-watt average EIRP (up to 12-kW average EIRP). - (iii) A certification of compliance with the requirements of §25.144(e)(1) through (7). - (9) SDARS terrestrial repeaters that are ineligible for blanket licensing must be authorized on a site-by-site basis.
 Applications for site-by-site authorization must be filed using Form 312, except that Schedule B need not be provided.
-Such applications must also include the following information, as an attachment:

-(i) The technical information for each repeater required to be shared with potentially affected WCS licensees as part of the notification requirement set forth in \$25.263(c)(2).

-(ii) The space station(s) with which the terrestrial repeaters will communicate, the frequencies and emission designators of such communications, and the frequencies and emission designators used by the repeaters to retransmit the received signals.
+Such applications must also include the following information, as an attachment: - (i) The technical information for each repeater required to be shared with potentially affected WCS licensees as part of the notification requirement set forth in §25.263(c)(2). - (ii) The space station(s) with which the terrestrial repeaters will communicate, the frequencies and emission designators of such communications, and the frequencies and emission designators used by the repeaters to retransmit the received signals.

 [62 FR 11105, Mar.
 11, 1997, as amended at 68 FR 51504, Aug.
 27, 2003; 70 FR 32254, June 2, 2005; 75 FR 45067, Aug.
-2, 2010]
+2, 2010; 79 FR 8320, Feb.
+12, 2014]

-§25.145 Licensing conditions for the Fixed-Satellite Service in the 20/30 GHz bands.
+§ 25.145 Licensing provisions for the Fixed-Satellite Service in the 20/30 GHz bands.